America's Health Rankings, United Health Foundation Logo

 • Women with less than a high school education compared with college graduates.

-• Women with an annual household income of less than $25,000 compared with those with higher incomes.
+• Women with an annual household income less than $25,000 compared with those who have incomes of $50,000 or more.

-Healthy People 2030 has objectives related to chronic kidney disease, including reducing the proportion of adults ages with chronic kidney disease and increasing the proportion of adults with chronic kidney disease who know they have it.
+Healthy People 2030 has multiple objectives related to chronic kidney disease, including reducing the proportion of adults with chronic kidney disease and increasing the proportion of adults who know they have chronic kidney disease.

 Current Reports